Sports Medicine Fellowship

 |Approximate Final Decision Date:||Each year, decision date and match date are determined by the NRMP.|

 All fellowship applications accepted through ERAS only.
 Please submit all requested documentation, including your current CV and three letters of recommendation.
 Please note, one letter should come from the residency Program Director, with two other supporting letters from appropriate faculty attesting to your qualifications.
-Interviews will be held after the receipt of all application materials.
+Interviews will be offered to select applicants after the receipt and review of all application materials.

 This fellowship is for one year in the diagnosis and clinical management of sports and related musculoskeletal disorders.
-Close collaboration exists with the Department of Orthopedics, Family Practice, Internal Medicine, and Radiology at UC Davis.
+Close collaboration exists with the faculty trained in Orthopaedic Surgery, Family Practice, Internal Medicine, Emergency Medicine and Radiology.
 The fellow will primarily work with Sports-Board certified physiatrists, Drs.
 Brandee Waite, Julie Ingwerson, and Brian Davis.
-Fellows will also work with nationally-renowned Family Practice Sports physician Dr. Jeff Tanji.
-Fellows will work directly with the UC Davis Sports Orthopedic Surgeons, Drs.
-Richard Marder, James Van den Boegarde and Cassandra Lee.
+Advanced regenerative interventional procedures are taught by Dr. Alberto Panero.
+Fellows will also work with Family Practice Sports physician Dr. Marcy Faustin, Emergency Medicine Sports physician Dr. Jeremiah Ray and Internal Medicine Sports physician Dr. Kevin Burnham.
+Fellows will work directly with the UC Davis Sports Orthopaedic Surgeons, Drs.
+Richard Marder, James Van den Boegarde, and Cassandra Lee.
 Clinic and surgical time is also spent with the Sacramento Rivercats’ (San Francisco Giants’ Triple AAA affiliate) Team Physician, Dr. Alan Hirahara.
 Fellows will also rotate with Musculoskeletal and Neuroimaging radiologists and Orthopedic Hand, Joint, Foot and Ankle, Pediatric Fracture Clinic and Spine Surgeons.
 Elective time is available for other rotations with approval from the Sports Medicine faculty.

 All peripheral joint injections are performed in the Fellowship.
-Fellows will be instructed in autologous blood, platelet-rich plasma, and prolotherapy injections along with fenestration procedures.
+Fellows will be instructed in palpation-guided and ultrasound guided procedures including platelet-rich plasma, prolotherapy and other percutaneous interventional procedures.
 Fellows will be expected to complete at least 100 ultrasound-guided procedures, and at least another 100 diagnostic ultrasound evaluations.
-Fellows will also be expected to attend at least 30 sports surgical cases throughout the fellowship year.
-Fellows will also spend time in the electrodiagnostics laboratory with ABNEM-certified physiatrists, and will complete 100 studies or more if interested.
+Fellows will also be expected to attend sports surgical cases throughout the fellowship year.
+Fellows will maintain their EMG skills with twice monthly rotation in the electrodiagnostics laboratory with ABNEM-certified faculty supervision.

 Additional funds for books, conferences and other direct educational needs may be available.
 Amount determined on a year-to-year basis.